benzend/benzend/README.md

 A self taught software engineer in the pursuit of the creation of useful and exciting things.

-Over 15,000 hours spent honing programming skills.
+Over 15,000 hours spent programming professionally for startups, and now lead organizations in highly effective software creation.